Deep Creek, Great Smoky Mountains National Park

 Hike idea: Andrews Bald is accessed via the Forney Ridge Trail, which is located at the far end of the parking lot.
 It’s a moderate 3.5 mile hike on a well-maintained trail.
 The bald’s grassy meadows provide spectacular panoramic vistas that include Fontana lake.

 Local Tip: You don’t need to climb to the tower to see fabulous Smoky Mountain views.
 Bring along a couple of chairs and sit along the south side of the parking lot for unobstructed, long-range views.
 And there are vault toilets here.
-Photographers take note: Clingmans Dome is a top pick for sunset photography, from the far, right end of the parking lot.
+Photographers take note: Kuwohi and the observation tower are a top pick for sunset photography, from the far, right end of the parking lot.

 Great Smoky Mountains Railroad